comses/intro-to-abm/README.md

 # Introduction to Agent-Based Modeling

+## Updated edition coming soon in Fall 2019, this material is out-of-date.

-An introduction to agent-based modeling concepts and practices hosted at [GitBook](https://www.gitbook.com/book/cbie/introduction-to-agent-based-modeling/).
+An introduction to agent-based modeling concepts and practices.